 There are some limited opportunities for volunteers based at home.
 We hope to develop this more when we commence work on our extensive archive.

 We ask that volunteers contribute at least two days a month.
 Visitor Support Volunteers will be able to sign up for specific events via our online volunteer sign-up system.

 Volunteers are free to take holidays – just let us know when you’ll be away.
-If you wish to take a longer period of leave, please speak to the Volunteer Coordinator beforehand.

 Yes, PPE is provided by LLSC.
 Appropriate dress codes will be discussed / agreed according to the volunteer role.